+Maximum Timeframe:

-Maximum Timeframe: Students must complete degree requirements within 150% of the published semester hour length of the academic program.
-Undergraduate degree requirements are 140 credit hours and, therefore, the maximum degree completion time frame is defined as 210 credit hours attempted.
+Students must complete degree requirements within 150% of the published semester hour length of the academic program.
+Please consult your specific program's degree requirements for the published length of the academic program.

+Financial Aid Suspension

-Financial Aid Suspension: Students must meet all of the Qualitative and Quantitative Standards as outlined above in order to receive financial aid.
+Students must meet all of the Qualitative and Quantitative Standards as outlined above in order to receive financial aid.
 If you do not meet one or more SAP requirements, a letter will be mailed to your permanent address on file and an email will be sent to your Rollins account.
 A notification in your Foxlink account will also appear.